temporalio/cli/docs/activity/fail.md

 Optional timeout for context of RPC call in seconds (default: 5)

 **--detail**
-Detail to fail the Activity
+Detail to fail the Activity.

 **--env**
 Env name to read the client environment variables from (default: default)